neondatabase/website/content/docs/introduction/monitoring.md

 ## Branch-specific metrics

-The **Branches** page provides key usage metrics for all your branches, like active time and used space, in a consolidated view.
+The **Branches** page provides key usage metrics for all your branches, like active time, storage space used, and whether the branch includes a read-write compute, all organized into a table view that lets you scan your list of branches.
+You can also use search if your list of branches is quite long.

-[screenshot calling out key metrics?]

 ## API metrics